Today, I am writing a blog post on math.

 So, this is all to prove my point that as the number of 5-star-1-star cycles increases, the more your Goodreads rating goes closer to 3 stars.

-But this can also apply to ones with purely a 5 star goal.
+But this can also apply to people with purely a 5 star goal.
 If, for instance, the 1 star raters don’t retaliate and you think, “Gosh, let me get this rating to a perfect 5 stars,” then the world will be laughing in your face because this will never happen.

 I mean, yes, it will happen in the sense that it rounds up to 5, but think about it some more.